 It equates to the sum of shareholder equity plus long-term debt.

 This ratio is often used when considering whether to invest in a company.

 It is also known as the "financial leverage" ratio and it determines the influence of each financial component to the company's total capital.

 - Preferred stock

-Lower leverage calculations don’t always mean good things will be promised either.
-With less leverage, they may not have the funds needed to grow.
+With less leverage, a company may not have the funds needed to grow.

-This is a ratio where the company needs to find their sweet spot where they have optimal availability to build, with a reasonable amount of debt.
+This is where the company needs to find their sweet spot, where they have optimal availability to build, with a reasonable amount of debt.

 Okay now you understand exactly what this ratio is about, let’s have a look at its formula.

 We arrive at the capitalization ratio by dividing long-term debt by the sum of long-term debt and shareholders' equity.